amstlldj/DLRSD-SMOTE/README.md

 # DSEA-SMOTE

+## Code background
+In industrial production, the imbalance between sparse failure signals and abundant normal signals biases fault diagnosis models towards the normal class, reducing accuracy and reliability.
+Existing synthetic data methods help mitigate this but often neglect spatiotemporal long-distance dependencies and local feature similarities, limiting their effectiveness.
+To address these limitations, we propose Deep Squeeze-enhanced Axial Transformer Synthetic Minority Oversampling Technique (DSEASMOTE).
+This method integrates a specially designed continuous wavelet transform data filtering preprocessing technology module that converts one-dimensional timedomain data into a two-dimensional feature map, enhancing model performance while simplifying feature learning.
+It then captures spatiotemporal long-distance dependencies and feature similarities in space-time slices through the novel Squeeze-enhanced Axial Attention mechanism and Auxiliary Feature Classifier.
+A Multi-category Sample Feature Filtering Technology module is also introduced to further improve synthesis quality.
+Additionally, we refine the loss function based on the Auxiliary Feature Classifier to enhance generation quality.
+Experimental evaluations on two real-world datasets show that DSEA-SMOTE outperforms recent techniques.
+Ablation experiments further verify the effectiveness of each component in our design.Future work will extend DSEA-SMOTE to medical image synthesis for rare diseases, remote sensing image synthesis for extreme natural disasters, radar signal synthesis for aviation objects, and explore its use with other modalities.

+## Code repository introduction
 This code repository is the source code of the paper "Deep Squeezze-enhanced Axial Transformer SMOTE: A Novel Approach For Imbalance-bearing Fault Diagnosis".
 It mainly provides the framework code and related processing code of the novel data synthesis model framework DSEA-SMOTE.
 It also provides related data files.Below is a schematic diagram of the model framework of the entire paper.
 ![Example Image](README/README-1.jpg)
 Below are the results of the model synthesizing samples under extremely unbalanced conditions (BR 1:400) (from left to right: original sample, synthesized sample color map, synthesized sample grayscale map).